shanemelliott/VistAJS/README.md

 - Please remember you need a valid user with a valid Access / Verify Code.
 Depending on the version of VistA you are using that will vary.

 # Codespace version of VistA.

-This repository has an implementation that will run the FOIA version of VistA for testing VistAJS.
-See the /vista directory in the repo.
+This repository has an implementation that will run the FOIA version of VistA for testing VistAJS, using a [.devcontainer](/.devcontainer) configuration.
+See the /vista directory in the repo for the underlying VistA/IRIS config files.

+  - Open this repo in a GitHub Codespace (or "Reopen in Container" locally with Docker + the Dev Containers extension).
+The devcontainer will build the InterSystems IRIS Community image and install Node.js automatically.
+  - On first start, `.devcontainer/post-create.sh` downloads the FOIA version of VistA (the compacted 2022_09_07 release), extracts `IRIS.DAT`, and sets required permissions.
-  - Run setup.sh to download the FOIA version of VistA and start community version of Intersytems IRIS. *Update: This script will create a generic Provider user and then run VistJS to verify successful install.
-The routine I used to do this is from https://github.com/WorldVistA/VistA-FHIR-Data-Loader/blob/master/src/SYNINIT.m
+  - `.devcontainer/start-iris.sh` runs on every container start: it starts the IRIS instance, applies the `merge.cpf` config to create the VISTA namespace/database, and (on first run only) loads XUSRB1/SMEINT and creates a generic Provider user.
+The routine used to create the user is from https://github.com/WorldVistA/VistA-FHIR-Data-Loader/blob/master/src/SYNINIT.m

   - Unfortunately the VA has made the FOIA Version of VistA too large for the community version of Intersystems IRIS.
 I have compacted the latest version and this repo uses that by default (2022_09_07).
-But you can use any version of VistA you would like or uncomment the FOIA version if you have a licnesed version of iris.
+But you can update the URL/ZIP variables in [post-create.sh](/.devcontainer/post-create.sh) to use any version of VistA you would like, or a licensed version of IRIS if you have one.

    - ** Update - I have been talking to the VA staff that releases FOIA version about defragging / compacting / truncating it before posting.

    - ** Update - THe latest version of FOIA VistA is now < 10gig.

-   -  ** Update - The codespace version in the repo no longer works as of 2025.  codespaces changed the way they handle docker containers.
-I am working on a new version of this repo that will work with the latest version of codespaces conming soon.
+   - ** Update - Codespaces changed the way they handle Docker containers in 2025, which broke the old docker-compose based setup in this repo.
+This has been replaced with a `.devcontainer` configuration that works with the current Codespaces container support.

-  - To RESET VistA back to the begiining run the reset.sh script. <-- This deletes everything!
+  - To reset VistA back to the beginning, delete the `vista/data` directory and rebuild the container (or delete the Codespace and create a new one).
+This removes everything, including the downloaded database.

   # Accessing Management portal of Intersystems